CMChemist/i-merged-both-my-accounts/README.md

-# i-merged-both-my-accounts
+# I Merged Both My Accounts
-I merged my old and new account into one and now both can be found at github.com/lofiandcode.
+Now both can be found at github.com/lofiandcode.